AudioBible/KJV/README.md

 ## JESUS CHRIST IS LORD!
 I LOVE YOU ALL!
 HOWEVER, I LOVE GODHEAD MORE!

-- With much Love, Professor Alex
+- With much Love, Professor Alex [My Channel on YouTube](https://www.youtube.com/channel/UCSwtSZAwhxnNApQS8RmKUVQ)